ThanosM97/end-to-end-chess-recognition/README.md

 >datasets with limited angles, this dataset comprises a diverse collection of real images of chess formations captured from various angles using smartphone cameras; a sensor choice made to ensure real-world applicability.
 We use this dataset to both train our model and
 >evaluate and compare its performance to that of the current state-of-the-art.
 Our approach in chess recognition on this new benchmark dataset outperforms related approaches, achieving a board recognition accuracy of 15.26% (≈7x better than the current state-of-the-art).

+## Requirements
+For our experiments we used `Python 3.8.16`.
+Before using any of the scripts of this repository, please create a virtual environment and install the libraries found in [requirements.txt](requirements.txt).

 ## Chess Recognition Dataset (ChessReD)